White Sox vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 White Sox vs. Mariners: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Ty France and the Seattle Mariners will take the field against the Chicago White Sox and Andrew Vaughn on Friday at 10:10 PM ET, at T-Mobile Park.
+Julio Rodriguez and the Seattle Mariners will look to beat Lucas Giolito, the Chicago White Sox's starter, on Saturday at 4:10 PM ET.

-The favored Mariners have -125 moneyline odds against the underdog White Sox, who are listed at +105.
-A 7.5-run over/under has been listed for this contest.
+The Mariners have been listed as -135 moneyline favorites in this matchup against the White Sox (+110).
+A 7-run over/under is listed for the game.

 Rep your team with officially licensed White Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.